 Treatment for Drug Resistant Bacterial Infections

-AB569 is a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs.
-It also has potential to be modified for use in other indications, including adaptation as a topical cream for bacterial skin infections.
+AB569 is a new drug candidate for treating antibiotic resistant bacterial infections.
+It has potential for use in a variety of indications, including the adaptation as a topical cream for bacterial skin infections.

 In December 2021 Arch Biopartners announced that Dr. Daniel Hassett, Professor at the University of Cincinnati College of Medicine – leading the AB569 team at Arch, published a paper entitled “AB569, a Novel, Topical Bactericidal Gel Formulation, Kills Pseudomonas aeruginosa and Promotes Wound Healing in a Murine Model of Burn Wound Infection” in the journal Infection and Immunity.